 Most of CBERS's research laboratories are located in the Biomedical Engineering Center or in the Institute for Micromanufacturing.
 They include individual faculty research laboratories and core research support laboratories containing specialized research equipment that is available for use by all CBERS members.

-Stanley A. Napper, Ph.D., Dean of the College of Engineering and Science, and Professor
+Stanley A. Napper, Ph.D., Vice President of Research and Development and Professor

 Dr. Napper's role as Dean of Engineering allows him to participate at various levels in Engineering Education research.
 Earlier research activities have included Biomedical Engineering applications of artificial intelligence and mathematical modeling of physiological systems.